3 dead, 2 injured in overnight shooting at Wisconsin bar

-At least three people were killed overnight Sunday in Kenosha, Wisconsin, at a bar popular with local college students, according to police.
+At least three people were killed overnight Sunday in Kenosha, Wis., at a bar popular with local college students, according to police.

 Police responded to Somers House Tavern just before 1 a.m. and found multiple gunshot victims, according to the Kenosha Police Department.
 Three people were declared dead and two others hospitalized with “serious injuries.”